Alex40144/Personal-Website/posts/Tmux.md

 This is a funny one.
 To exit from a session you need to press Ctrl-B and then press D. This will return you back to the local terminal on the device.

-# Windows
-This needs sorting
-# Panes
-This needs sorting
 # Conclusion
-On the surface Tmux is a very simple and useful tool.
-But as we delve into the features, Tmux becomes a very powerful tool for controlling multiple terminals at once.
+Tmux is a very useful tool, and very simple to get started with.